Maxime Destremau: Biography

-He was a student of the Collège Stanislas de Paris from 1885 to 1889, he entered the École navale in 1892 and graduated in the ninth class.
+He was a student of the Collège Stanislas de Paris from 1885 to 1889.
+He entered the École navale in 1892, graduating in the ninth class.
 He was first assigned to the advisory-transporter Scorff (1896) and later to the cruiser Éclaireur (1897) and finally to the Eure transport aviso (1899).
-In 1902 he passed through the torpedo officer school, at the exit from which he was appointed second of the autonomous submersible torpedo boat Narval.
+In 1902 he passed through the torpedo officer school, and was appointed second in command of the autonomous submersible torpedo boat Narval.
 He was promoted to lieutenant on 13 July 1904, and to 1st lieutenant in August 1905 and commanded the submarine Gustave-Zédé.
 Then on 25 September 1907 he commanded the submersible autonomous torpedo boat Pluviôse.
-He was then an Officer-student of the École supérieure de la Marine in 1911 until December 1913, he took command of the gunboat Zélée, within the Oceania naval division.
+After attending as an officer-student the École supérieure de la Marine from 1911 to December 1913, he took command of the gunboat Zélée, within the Oceania Naval Division.

-In Tahiti, or known in Tahitian as "tōmānā ʻāpī" or "new commander", came into conflict at the very beginning of the First World War, with the governor William Fawtier who defended the interests of traders and refrains from arresting or expelling German or Austrian nationalists, even after having received official communication of the declaration of war.
+In Tahiti, or known in Tahitian as "tōmānā ʻāpī" or "new commander", came into conflict at the very beginning of the First World War, with the governor William Fawtier who defended the interests of traders and refrained from arresting or expelling German or Austrian nationalists, even after having received official communication of the declaration of war.
 Destremau nonetheless organized the defense of the island, by landing most of the artillery of the Zélée to reinforce the coastal defenses and by training the small troop that were eligible for conscription in order to resist a possible German landing.

 Bombardment of Papeete

-Thanks to these provisions, Destremau succeeds on keeping the armored cruisers Scharnhorst and Gneisenau at a distance when they presented themselves in front of Papeete, and to prevent the Germans from seizing their coal stock on 22 September 1914.
-Having in accordance with commands, received in the event of an attack by disproportionate force sacrificed the Zélée in battle.
-In February 1915. he was commander of destroyer Boutefeu.
-But he fell seriously ill and died in Toulon, on 7 March, from uremia, and wouldn't receive any honors until years later.
+Thanks to these provisions, Destremau succeeded in keeping the armoured cruisers Scharnhorst and Gneisenau at a distance when they presented themselves in front of Papeete, and to prevent the Germans from seizing the coal stock on 22 September 1914.
+In accordance with procedures applicable in the event of an attack by a disproportionate force, he had the Zélée scuttled and sunk.
+On return to France, in February 1915 he captained the destroyer Boutefeu.
+But he fell seriously ill and died in Toulon on 7 March 1915, from uremia, and wouldn't receive any honors until years later.